Chiles

 This photo shows two varieties of Chipotles.
 On the left we see the longer Chipotles mecos, and in the middle we see medium sized Chipotles mecos.
 All the mecos come from a larger variety of Jalapeños.
 On the right we see the smaller Chipotles moritas, which come from smaller varieties of Jalapeños with a slightly different flavor and a bit more fragrant smell.

-One of the more popular spins of any Chipotle chiles are when they are pickled and preserved in adobo sauce and turned into Chiles Chipotles in Adobo Sauce.
+One of the more popular spins of any Chipotle chiles are when they are pickled and preserved in adobo sauce and turned into Chipotle Chiles in Adobo Sauce.
 Another popular take is when they are pickled in vinegar and spices and become Pickled Chipotles.
 But they are also used regularly, as they are dried and smoked, for many dishes, stews, soups, sauces and moles.

 Habanero Chile

 Habanero chiles are one happy looking bunch.
-They have colorful colors that go from green to the yellow, and then orange to red as they mature.
-They are small, cute, shinny and have waxy skin.
+They have super bright colors that go from green to yellow, and then orange to red as they mature.
+They are small, cute, shinny and have a waxy skin.
 But as much as their looks are inviting, they are the spiciest chiles in Mexican cuisine.
 They are incredibly fierce.
 With a rating of 300,000 to 350,000 on the Scoville scale for measuring hotness of a chili pepper, you can get an idea of how hot they are: Jalapeños go around 10,000 to 15,000.

 Habaneros are a crucial ingredient for the regional cuisine of the Yucatan Peninsula.
 They are native of that region, though ironically, they are named after the Cuban city of Habana as they were traded there, heavily, centuries ago.